luxonauta/indented-syntax-template/readme.md

 ### :bricks: The template structure

-In ``structure`` you will assemble your layout, which will be imported by your pages, here is called your reset style, built in the ``sass`` folder.
+In the ``structure`` folder, you will assemble your layout, which your pages will import, they are responsible for calling the style, coded in the ``sass`` folder.

-The pages can also include others from the ``includes`` folder, in addition to including the page style and scripts, built into the ``coffee`` folder.
+The pages can also include others, from the ``includes`` folder and scripts, from the ``coffee`` folder.

 :monkey: